Rahul17903/Aeka-Advisors/README.md

-# 📚 College Placement Assignments – Full Stack & Data Projects
+# 📚 Aeka Advisors – Intern Technical Assessment

 This repository contains **multiple technical assignments** completed.
 Each folder represents a **separate assignment** with its **own README.md**, setup instructions, and implementation details.